 SHEEPLE OF THE INTERNET, today marks the beginning of a fitness revolution.
 However, in order to properly understand this revolution, you first need to understand its origin.
 So, please come, take a walk with me.

-For the majority of my childhood/adolescence, I was what many people would consider a “skinny bitch.”
+For the majority of my childhood/adolescence, I was what many people would consider “skinny af.”
 By the time I entered my sophomore year of high school, I was 5’11”, 137 lbs with a fully developed head, quasi-mullet, lanky frame, and sex appeal rivaled only by Michael Cera.
 See exhibit A (15 years old, summer before sophomore year):

-Every time I caught a view of myself in the mirror, I’d stop and mutter under my breath, “Fuck.”
+Every time I caught a view of myself in the mirror, I’d stop and mutter under my breath, “F*ck.”
 It was at this same time in high school that the rest of my friends had started playing football and begun an accompanying weight training regimen.
 Their muscles started growing, their voices dropped, and girls started including their quotes in their AIM profiles (please tell me someone remembers that…)

 Needless to say, I began to notice a direct correlation between muscle size and overall life success.
 So I made what was quite possibly the most pivotal decision in my 15 years of existence: I decided to start lifting weights myself.